jamulussoftware/jamuluswebsite/_posts/2020-11-24-Multiple-Audio-Interfaces.md

 * alsa

 **Steps:**
-1. Follow [this tutorial](https://www.penguinproducer.com/Blog/2011/11/using-multiple-devices-with-jack/) to route the desired interface into Jack by using alsa_in.
+1. Follow [this tutorial](https://www.penguinproducer.com/Blog/2011/11/using-multiple-devices-with-jack/) to route the desired interface into JACK by using alsa_in.
 2. Jamulus should automatically route the JACK configured interface, adjustments can be made through the _Connect_ button.
 3. Connect the device configured on step 1 into jamulus input.
 4. Use Patchbay as described on Windows section to make connections permanent.